 The responsibility for content marketing no longer rests solely on marketing teams.
 Social selling is dependent on salespeople taking control of the distribution of content while also aligning with marketing teams to create it.

 Social selling is about understanding the why

 The purpose of social selling is to build relationships through social interaction, networking and engaging with customers.
 Building relationships with your prospects help to develop an understanding of their needs and adds value to their customer experience.

 Social selling affords salespeople with the opportunity to build a greater level of trust and rapport with prospects in a much more accessible way than the traditional sales techniques.
 It allows salespeople to connect with buyers on a human level.

 Build a rapport using content

 Empathy is becoming an increasingly important aspect of the B2B buying process.
 Understanding the human being behind each customer persona can help your business to deliver the best customer experience.

 Delivering content at the appropriate time can guide them through each stage of their buying process.
-The key to building a relationship through content is to follow your prospects and their online activity, taking the time to note their interests.
+To build a relationship, follow your prospects and their online activity, taking the time to note their interests.
 Connecting with customers using shared interests is often the first step to opening communication.

 Social selling is a journey.
 As with personal relationships, it takes time to build a trust with buyers.
-Trust is earned through continuously engaging with prospects and customers.
+Continuously engaging with prospects and customers builds trust.
 Use your social media pages to like, share, and comment on their activity.
-Nurturing these relationships over through the buying journey and beyond can lead to greater closing rates along with increased re-sales down the line.
+Nurturing these relationships through the buying journey and beyond can lead to greater closing rates along with increased re-sales down the line.